Audition FAQ

 Audition Dates

-Auditionees must attend the entire three-hour block of time in their chosen slot.
+Auditionees must attend the entire two-hour block of time in their chosen slot.

-Callbacks will be between April 25-27th beginning no earlier than 6pm and ending no later than 9:30pm.
+Callbacks will be between Wednesday, December 18th and/or Thursday, December 19th beginning no earlier than 6pm and ending no later than 9pm.
 More specific details will be released closer to then.

 Where and when does the show perform?

-We are able to accommodate some vacations/travel plans/conflicts, but in order to be cast, you must be able to attend all tech rehearsals and performances.
-We will not be double casting.
+Due to the tight nature of this production process, we will not be able to accommodate tons of conflicts.
+All performers are required to be at all days of tech, but we will be double casting most roles.
 For the full list of specific timeframes for tech rehearsals and performances, please see the end of the Jotform audition form sign-up.

 If I am cast what is the rehearsal schedule like?

-Rehearsals will begin the week of April 29th.
-Most rehearsals are Monday through Thursday evenings and Saturday afternoons.
-Not every character will be called for every rehearsal, though central characters will attend most rehearsals.
+Rehearsals will begin on or around January 8th.
+Most rehearsals will be Monday, Wednesday, Thursday, and Friday evenings and Saturday afternoons.
+Not every character will be called for every rehearsal, though central characters will attend almost every rehearsal.
 The number of rehearsals you attend depends on your role.
+A tentative rehearsal schedule of EVERY available date (which does NOT mean we will use them all) is provided at the end of this sheet.

 What if I have conflicts with the rehearsal schedule?